Clock signal: Clock multiplier

 Many modern microcomputers use a "clock multiplier" which multiplies a lower frequency external clock to the appropriate clock rate of the microprocessor.
 This allows the CPU to operate at a much higher frequency than the rest of the computer, which affords performance gains in situations where the CPU does not need to wait on an external factor (like memory or input/output).

 Dynamic frequency change

 The vast majority of digital devices do not require a clock at a fixed, constant frequency.
 As long as the minimum and maximum clock periods are respected, the time between clock edges can vary widely from one edge to the next and back again.

-Such digital devices work just as well with a clock generator that dynamically changes its frequency, such as spread-spectrum clock generation, dynamic frequency scaling, etc. Devices that use static logic do not even have a maximum clock period (or in other words, minimum clock frequency); such devices can be slowed and paused indefinitely, then resumed at full clock speed at any later time.
+Such digital devices work just as well with a clock generator that dynamically changes its frequency, such as spread-spectrum clock generation, dynamic frequency scaling, etc. Devices that use static logic do not even have a minimum clock frequency; such devices can be slowed and paused indefinitely, then resumed at full clock speed at any time.